Charles Dickie

 Charles Herbert Dickie (14 September 1859 – 16 September 1947) was a Conservative member of the House of Commons of Canada.
 He was born in Beachville, Canada West and became a lumberman, miner and railway employee.

 Dickie attended schools at Beachville and at Ann Arbor, Michigan.
-He was a Conservative provincial politician at the Cowichan riding from 1901 to 1903.
+He was a Conservative provincial politician at the Cowichan riding from 1900 until his retirement at the 1903 provincial election.

-He was elected to Parliament at the Nanaimo riding in the 1921 general election then re-elected there in 1925, 1926 and 1930.
+He was elected to Parliament at the Nanaimo electoral district riding in the 1921 general election then re-elected there in 1925, 1926 and 1930.
 Dickie was defeated in the 1935 federal election by James Samuel Taylor of the Co-operative Commonwealth Federation.